 Get Help and Support for Sleep Disorders

-Sleep Disorders Australia (SDA) is a voluntary Not for Profit organisation that advocates for the needs of people with sleep disorders and raises awareness of sleep disorders and the significance they can have on the lives of those affected by them.
-We also provide support and assistance to people and their families who are affected by sleep disorders and also information and education with regards to the prevention and treatment of sleep disorders.
+Sleep Disorders Australia (SDA) is Australia's peak patient body for sleep disorders.
+We are a voluntary Not for Profit organisation that advocates for the needs of people with sleep disorders and raises awareness of sleep disorders and the significance they can have on the lives of those affected by them.
+We also provide support to people and their families who are affected by sleep disorders and also information and education with regards to the prevention and treatment of sleep disorders.
 We work with a range of sleep health professionals, organisations, research centres and peak bodies.

 Sleep apnea occurs when the airway in the throat collapses during sleep.
 People with sleep apnea usually snore loudly and have restless sleep.
 If left untreated, sleep apnea can increase the risk of serious health problems and even death.